By Nicole Sunseri

 Faculty Peer Reviewed

-Ms. T is a 32- year-old woman with no past medical history who presents with a three month history of productive cough, shortness of breath, and a …
+Ms. T is a 32- year-old woman with no past medical history who presents with a three month history of productive cough, shortness of breath, …

 Please enjoy this post from the archives first posted on October 21, 2009.